itinsley/soundclash_client/README.md

  - Challenge components ✅
 - Handle not logged in for /user
 - Can we get rid of currentClash?
 State should come from the url
+- Fix state of youtube input - you will have to stop using internalstate and use individual state updaters